kaylimepy/ndvi_analysis/readme.md

 4. **Spatial Analysis:** Investigate spatial patterns and changes in NDVI over the study area.
 This could include identifying areas of greatest change or areas of consistently high or low NDVI.

 ## Usage
 Remove the extension `.example` from `config.yml.example` and update with your username and password.
+If you would like to change your location and time period you can do so through `config.yml`.
 Run `download.py` to retrieve and extract the necessary Landsat 8 scenes.
 Next, execute the Jupyter notebook for data processing, analysis, and machine learning predictions.